LittleBlocks/LittleBlocks.Exports/README.md

-# Easify Exports
+# LittleBlocks Exports

-The repo contains a series of Easify componenets which are providing the export functionality of any data source to CsV files targeted to
+The repo contains a series of LittleBlocks componenets which are providing the export functionality of any data source to CsV files targeted to
   - S3,
   - Azure Blob
   - File Share